1COR Quarterly Medical Law Review – Summer 2020 – Issue 6 - Sep 2020

-Recognised as a leading Silk in his field, William Edis QC has a wide practice covering healthcare law, clinical negligence, disciplinary and regulatory inquiries, inquests, employment, public law and personal injury.
-He regularly acts in cases of the highest value and importance and complexity.
-He has appeared before the Supreme Court, the House of Lords, the Court of Appeal and all courts relevant to his practice areas.
+Recognised as a leading Silk in his field, William Edis QC has a wide practice covering healthcare law, clinical negligence, disciplinary and regulatory inquiries, inquests, employment, healthcare-related public law and personal injury.
+He regularly acts in cases of the highest value, importance and complexity.
+He has appeared before the Supreme Court, the House of Lords, the Court of Appeal and all courts and tribunals relevant to his practice areas.

 He has acted as a mediator.Clinical Negligence